paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-063-technology-innovation.md

 <a id="section-3722"></a>
 ## § 3722.
 Regional innovation program
-**(a) Establishment** The Secretary shall establish a regional innovation program to encourage and support the development of regional innovation strategies, including regional innovation clusters and science and research parks.
+**(a) Establishment** The Secretary shall establish a regional innovation program to encourage and support the development of regional innovation strategies, including regional innovation clusters.

 **(b) Cluster grants**